 If a student is persistently disruptive during carpool or refuses to follow carpool procedures, they may be put on carpool suspension and will not be permitted to participate in the normal carpool process.
 The length of the suspension will be determined by administration.
 If any student in your carpool is on carpool suspension, the driver must park and come into the school to get the student.
 Students on carpool suspension will be instructed to sit near the office area until their driver comes inside to escort them out.

 Pledge of Allegiance

-Students will recite the Pledge of Allegiance as a class each day, during school-wide assemblies, the Pledge of Allegiance is recited as a school-wide event.
-Parents wishing to have their students excused from recitation of the Pledge may communicate this in writing to the school Director.
+Students will recite the Pledge of Allegiance as a class each day.
+During school-wide assemblies, the Pledge of Allegiance is recited as a school-wide event.